Site Progress

 7 DAY LOOKAHEAD

-—— Air monitoring continues sitewide.
-As the scope of site activities continues to diminish the associated air monitoring will also be reduced accordingly.
+— Particulate air monitoring continues in areas of active operations.
+As site activities continue to diminish, associated particulate air monitoring will be reduced accordingly.

 Regulatory Oversight